 (This is your best contact for personalized answers related to your child’s instruction, needs, and placement.)

-3. Your school’s high ability coordinator
+3. Your school’s high ability coordinator (see below)

 (This person can help you understand high ability services in your building and specifics related to your child’s placement.)